When managing a team, one question you ask yourself is, Are my teams actually performing, or just staying busy?

 Every organization wants effective teams.
 But as we’ve explored, activity alone is not a reliable signal of operational efficiency.
 Teams can be fully occupied, constantly moving, and still fall short of meaningful results.

 The real challenge and opportunity lies in closing the gap between effort and impact.
-And that gap is not permanent.
-It becomes visible the moment you start measuring the right things.
+This is because it builds gradually as execution drifts away from strategy.

+That gap becomes visible the moment you start measuring the right things.
 At this point, you should be able to confidently ask:

 Because operational efficiency improves when teams are not just active, but aligned, focused, and accountable to outcomes that drive the business forward.